 Alimony Lawyer

-Often times in a marriage there is a partner who earns more provides more monetary support to the family then the other.
+Oftentimes, in a marriage, there is a partner who earns more and provides more monetary support to the family than the other.
 When such a couple divorces, it’s often difficult for the lesser-earning partner to sustain regular expenses.
 This is where alimony comes in.

 What is Alimony?

-Also known as spousal support, alimony is the legal obligation to pay for the support and maintenance of a dependent spouse, either temporarily or permanently.
+Alimony, also known as spousal support, is the legal obligation to pay for the support and maintenance of a dependent spouse, either temporarily or permanently.
 The goal is to limit an unfair economic position for the dependent partner following a divorce.

-A common justification for alimony is that the recipient forewent their career to support the family, and will, therefore, require substantial time to gain job skills to sustain themselves.
-The payment also serves to maintain the living standards the zero-wage or lower-wage-earner enjoyed during the marriage.
+A common justification for alimony is that the recipient forewent their career to support the family and will, therefore, require substantial time to gain job skills to sustain themselves.
+The payment also serves to maintain the living standards the zero-wage or lower-wage earners enjoyed during the marriage.
 This is where a Washington DC alimony lawyer comes in handy.

 The Determination of Alimony